microsoft/chain-reaction/README.md

 ## Adding New Metrics

 In `evals.py`, simply add a new function and then import it directly in `chain_reaction.py`.
 We will need to add some logic to allow a user to specify the new metric in `config.yaml` based on true/false.

-## Maintainer

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing